AynAhmed/Snap-Fit/README.md

 -   Devise ( User Auth)

 ## Getting Started:
-To get started with Snap Fit, simply [visit our website](https://youtu.be/7Nb-N5wHuVI) and sign up for an account.
+To get started with Snap Fit, simply [visit website](https://youtu.be/7Nb-N5wHuVI) and sign up for an account.
 Once logged in, you can begin tracking your workouts and meals effortlessly.

 ## User Guide